QaseemB/Perscholas-Capstone/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.
 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-vbnet

 Feel free to modify any sections to better fit your project's specifics or your preferences!